8 Simple Steps to Setting up Your Foolproof Bi-Weekly Budget

 - New Year’s Day – January 1st

-- Birthday of Martin Luther King, Jr. – January 17th
+- Birthday of Martin Luther King, Jr. – 3rd Monday in January

 - Memorial Day – the last Monday in May